 The university will complete an adequate, reliable, equitable, and impartial investigation of reports that are made in good faith and will uphold the rights of all parties.
-In instances of conflicts of interest between deputy Title IX investigators and reporting or responding parties, an outside third party investigator will be contracted to conduct the investigation.
+In instances of conflicts of interest between the Title IX or deputy Title IX coordinators, investigators and reporting or responding parties, an outside third party investigator will be contracted to conduct the investigation.

 Anonymous reports are also accepted and should be directed to the Title IX coordinator.
 The university will respond promptly and equitably to anonymous reports, but the response may be limited if the report does not include identifying information and/or a description of the facts and circumstances.
 Anonymous reports that provide enough information to constitute certain criminal offenses will be reported to Campus Safety and Security for purposes of inclusion in the university’s annual security report and to assess whether the university should send a timely warning notice as required by the Clery Act.